excommeownicado/strayneko/README.md

 </p>

 Modern take on the classic neko desktop pet for X11.
-Also works on Wayland through XWayland.
+Works on Wayland through XWayland.

 Unlike the original oneko, strayneko doesn't constantly chase your mouse cursor.
 Instead, it wanders around your desktop on its own.

+Originally created for personal use, but shared in case someone else finds it useful or enjoyable.

 ## Features